Dishant27/ChatBot_python/README.md

 ---

-**Note**: This is the initial implementation of the ChatBot which can be modified and extended for specific organizational needs.
+**Note**: This is the core implementation of the ChatBot which can be customized and expanded for specific organizational requirements.